1 INTRODUCTION AND OVERVIEW

 – purchase of STELR school kits

 From time to time, the Academy may survey its Fellowship on a range of issues.
 These surveys help us to identify and analyse the ongoing needs of our Fellows and the quality of our products and services.
-If you do not wish to participate in these surveys, you can opt out of the survey or please let us know.
+Fellows who do not wish to participate in these surveys, can opt out of the survey.

 1.5 OUR RESPONSIBILITIES UNDER THE GDPR

-For EU residents that engage with the Academy, because we collect, use and store your personal information to enable us to provide you with our goods and/or services, we are a “collector” under the GDPR.
-As such, we have certain obligations under the GDPR when collecting, storing and using the personal information of EU residents.
+For European Union (EU) residents that engage with the Academy, because we collect, use, and store your personal information to enable us to provide you with our goods and/or services, we are a “collector” under the GDPR.
+As such, we have certain obligations under the GDPR when collecting, storing, and using the personal information of EU residents.
 If you are an EU resident, your personal data will:

 - be processed lawfully, fairly and in a transparent manner by us;